Katykochte/CS_372_MovieProj2/README.md

 These also need to be manually added but the easiest way to do so is by logging into the content editor

 #### Add another folder inside /public called "uploads" this is where the thumbnails uploaded will go to

-## Known Issues
-All functions pass line count check

-No known issues but feel free to look for any in current implementation (4/13/25)